niolabs/docs/docs/api/blocks_types.md

 # Blocks Types API

-nio block types are the functional pieces of code that generate or transform signals.
+nio Block types are the functional pieces of code that generate or transform signals.
 Information about and interaction with the block types in a running nio instance are available through the `/blocks_types` API.

 ## Get API